 Facilitator ~ Yoga Bowers

-1967 Yoga, aged 22 was in Singapore on business where he fortuitously met Venerable Swami Sariputra, a German Monk, from the Kong Meng San Phor Kark See Monastery, a Mahayana Buddhist Temple.
+In 1967 Yoga, aged 22 was in Singapore on business where he fortuitously met Venerable Swami Sariputra, a German Monk, from the Kong Meng San Phor Kark See Monastery, a Mahayana Buddhist Temple.
 Under the direction of the Venerable Swami Sariputra, Yoga was instructed in the two Buddhist meditation practices Vipassana "mindfulness of breathing" and Samatha "calming of the mind".

 In the 80’s Yoga studied with the Dalai Lama at Tzong Khapa Institute, Pomaia, Italy, and at Manjushri, Ulverston, home to the largest Buddhist community in the UK.
 Yoga attended courses at the Centre for Alternative Technology CAT, Wales that was leading the world in increasing awareness of environmental and social issues.
 Reading his first Osho book in 1981 Yoga began his commitment to the meditation journey with Osho in 1982 in the USA.
-This benediction continued with annual visits to India until 1990, a unique blessing to be with a living master for nine years who also gave him his spiritual name.
+This benediction continued with annual meetings with Osho in USA and India until 1990, a unique blessing to be with a living master for nine years who also gave him his spiritual name.
 In 1985 Yoga was honoured to drive a group of monks from Manjushri to Amaravati Buddhist Monastery, Hemel Hempstead where the Abbot Ajahn Sumedho discoursed on "The Sound of Silence”.
 This trip was to enable the monks from both monasteries to attend the opening ceremony of The London Peace Pagoda in Battersea Park, London.
 During a 90’s trip to Scotland Yoga visited Samye Ling, Europe's oldest Tibetan Buddhist Monastery and Findhorn a spiritual community that is one of the largest communes in Europe.

-Since 2011 Yoga facilitates a Thursday evening Mindfulness Meditation Group at Gilpin House KT3 5BL.
+Since 2011 Yoga facilitates a Thursday evening Mindfulness Meditation Practice Group at Gilpin House KT3 5BL.
 Yoga has attended many Satsangs (literally means ‘association with the wise’) at the Sivananda Yoga Vedanta Centre, Putney, London since 2005 and enjoyed a couple of Kirtan concerts with Krishna Das.
 In 2012 he did a nine-week online course Evolving Beyond Ego with Craig Hamilton.
 The focus was on the emerging field of evolutionary spirituality - that by evolving yourself, you are participating in the evolution of humanity, life and consciousness itself!

 Following the two March 2013 conferences with Jon Kabat-Zinn at the Bangor University Mindfulness in Society Conference in Chester on 24 March and the Mindfulness in Schools Conference in London on 27 March 'Mindfulness' replaced 'Wellbeing' in the Meditation Groups title.
 The Mindfulness Foundation was founded to campaign for Mindfulness Meditation in Schools and got off to a great start with the Mindfulness in Education debate in Parliament Westminster Hall on 10th December 2013.